deetoo/AzureVMScripts/README.md

 + Creating inbound port rules within the NSG
 + Defining Availability Set Name

+If you have multiple subscriptions, the script supports declaring which subscription to use.
+Otherwise it will default to using the default subscription if only one exists.

 This script defaults to creating a Standard_B2s server size (2 cores, 4GB of RAM)

 This script configures the Azure VM to authenticate via SSH keys, you can modify this for username/password if you'd like.